coverlet-coverage/coverlet/README.md

 ## Cake Add-In

 If you're using [Cake Build](https://cakebuild.net) for your build script you can use the [Cake.Coverlet](https://github.com/Romanx/Cake.Coverlet) add-in to provide you extensions to dotnet test for passing Coverlet arguments in a strongly typed manner.

+## Visual Studio Add-In

+If you're using Visual Studio, you can use the [Fine Code Coverage](https://marketplace.visualstudio.com/items?itemName=FortuneNgwenya.FineCodeCoverage) extension to visualize coverlet output inside Visual Studio while you code.
+Visualization is updated when you run unit tests in inside Visual Studio.

 ## Consume nightly build